University of Tasmania: What it's really like

 The University of Tasmania is fully wheelchair accessible.
 We have assistive technology to support students with disabilities, like JAWS for students who are visually impaired; Dragon, a speech-to-text software; and read-and-write technology for students with dyslexia.

 Want to explore more Australasian universities?
-Remember, Unifrog’s Shortlisting tool can help you put together a list of great potential courses.
+Unifrog’s Shortlisting tool can help you put together a list of great potential courses.